microsoft/onnxruntime/BUILD.md

 ### MKL-DNN
 To build ONNX Runtime with MKL-DNN support, build it with `./build.sh --use_mkldnn --use_mklml`

-### Tensor RT
+### TensorRT
-ONNX Runtime supports the Tensort RT execution provider (released as preview).
+ONNX Runtime supports the TensortRT execution provider (released as preview).
 You will need to download and install [CUDA](https://developer.nvidia.com/cuda-toolkit), [CUDNN](https://developer.nvidia.com/cudnn) and [TensorRT](https://developer.nvidia.com/nvidia-tensorrt-download).

 The TensorRT execution provider for ONNX Runtime is built and tested with CUDA 9.0/CUDA 10.0, CUDNN 7.1 and TensorRT 5.0.2.6.